AGH-Narzedzia-Informatyczne-2020-2021/Physicist-s-Toolbox/README.md

 # Physicist-s-Toolbox :rocket:
-providing help with Physics
+*providing ultimate help with Physics since 2020*
-## blabla
- :octocat:  :+1: asda
+## Do YOU need to accelerate your calculations?